 It always makes me smile when I see clever puppies figure this out.
-Today this may be happening in Crate games; but it will happen in other areas of your training.
-Key point to remember.
+Today this may be happening in Crate games, but it will happen in other areas of your training.
+The key point to remember.
 Always evaluate your dog and her responses.
 Question continuously asking yourself;

 Where is the value?

-When you start Crate Games the value is entirely out side of the crate — found either with your or in the environment (which is why puppies can’t wait to be free of the crate) or with the food.
-Very quickly when playing Crate Games you get a transfer of value so that the value of the food rewards gets put into the Crate; thus you get a puppy that sees more value in staying in the crate then in coming out.
+When you start Crate Games the value is entirely outside of the crate — found either with your or in the environment (which is why puppies can’t wait to be free of the crate) or with the food.
+Very quickly when playing Crate Games you get a transfer of value so that the value of the food rewards gets put into the Crate; thus you get a puppy that sees more value in staying in the crate than in coming out.

 Too cute, too funny!

-As an astute trainer you now recognize the balance of value is unevenly with the crate so you need to build some countering balance.
+As an astute trainer, you now recognize the balance of value is uneven with the crate so you need to build some countering balance.
 That isn’t tough to do.
-Rather than giving high value cookies in the crate, for the next few reps give lower value cookies in the crate and (for one or two reps) give higher value cookies outside of the crate!
+Rather than giving high-value cookies in the crate, for the next few reps give lower value cookies in the crate and (for one or two reps) give higher value cookies outside of the crate!